-Altitude sickness becomes a major risk above 2,400 meters (8,000 feet).
-Most people will feel short of breath as they acclimatise, however headaches, vomiting, difficulty sleeping, and the onset of pulmonary oedema or fluid on the lungs are serious symptoms
+Altitude sickness becomes a major risk above 8,000ft (2,400m).
+Most people will feel short of breath as they acclimatize, however headaches, vomiting, difficulty sleeping, and the onset of pulmonary oedema or fluid on the lungs are serious symptoms of AMS.

-It is very important to acclimatise slowly and most guides will ensure you sleep at a lower altitude to the maximum reached in the day.
+It's very important to acclimatize slowly while trekking in Nepal, and most guides will ensure you sleep at a lower altitude to the maximum reached on the same day.

-It is also important not to get dehydrated and to pace yourself.
+It is also important not to get dehydrated, and to pace yourself.
 Go slow from day one of the trek, stick with the group and if you're feeling unwell, take a rest.

-Altitude sickness can be fatal and the onset of pink frothy liquid round the mouth and nose, breathlessness at rest, severe headaches, lack of co-ordination and vomiting should be treated as AMS and the person will need to descend rapidly.
+Altitude sickness can be fatal, and the onset of pink frothy liquid around your mouth and nose, breathlessness while resting, severe headaches, loss of coordination and vomiting should be treated as AMS, and the best remedy is to descend.
 Descent is the only treatment for this very serious condition.

-Any Himalaya trek out of Nepal, Bhutan, India, Pakistan is obviously a risk, but anywhere above 2,400 meters.
+Any trek in the Himalayas – whether it's Nepal, Bhutan, India or Pakistan – is a risk above 8,000ft (2,400m).
 Many people who land in Cusco, Peru intending to trek the Inca Trail become affected.
 The Atlas mountains in Morocco are also a risk zone.
 Kilimanjaro in Tanzania/Kenya is also responsible for a number of cases.
-Few of the European Alpine resorts are above 2,400 meters.
-However many resorts in the USA, mainly Colorado, are closer to 3000 meters.
+Few of the European Alpine resorts are above 8,000ft (2,400m).
+However many resorts in the USA, mainly Colorado, are closer to 9,840ft (3,000m).

-Don't fly directly to a high altitude destination, stop off somewhere to acclimatise.
+Don't fly directly to a high altitude destination, stop off somewhere to acclimatize.
 Inca Trail trekkers should spend a day or two in Cusco (but be warned, it's high altitude anyway).
 Colorado skiers should acclimatize in Denver.
 While trekking in Nepal your tour operator will make sure you have appropriate acclimatization before reaching high elevations.